benders5e/benders5e/airbender.md

 ### Spirituality

 #### Spirit World
 Beginning when you choose this specialization at 5th level, you can attempt to enter the spiritworld.
 You must spend 1 minute meditating and make a DC 15 Wisdom Saving Throw.
-On a success, your spirit is projected into the spiritworld according to the spell *Astral Projection*.
+On a success, your spirit is projected into the Spirit World according to the spell *Astral Projection*.

+While in the Spirit World you cannot airbend (more specifically, you also can't make any basic or airbending form attacks and cannot use the Air Cushion and Cloudbending features.)

 The spell ends only when you, in your spiritual form, return to your material body.

 #### Wind Whisper
 At 8th level, you learn to communicate with creatures you are familiar with even when they are far from you through your spiritual connection.
 Once per long rest, you may communicate with such a creature as outlined in the spell *Sending*.